NCAR/DART/docs/pages/Getting_Started.md

 :dart: *NOTE*: the changes are to `deltat` and `time_step_seconds`.

-:dart: *NOTE*: we do not need to recompile the DART code as the purpose of namelists file is to pass run-time parameters to a Fortran program without recompilation.
+:dart: *NOTE*: we do not need to recompile the DART code as the purpose of namelist files is to pass run-time parameters to a Fortran program without recompilation.

 #### Updating the observation sequence (single copy)